Vapaamuija/timeseries/docs/GETTING_STARTED.md

 -   Check your internet connection
 -   Try again in a few minutes (the service might be busy)
--   Use `python dev.py test-connection` to check what's working
+-   Use `./bin/weather-tool test-connection` to check what's working

 ### Plot looks wrong or empty

--   Make sure you used a valid airport code (try `python dev.py search "airport name"`)
+-   Make sure you used a valid airport code (try `./bin/weather-tool search "airport name"`)
 -   Check that the time range isn't too far in the past
 -   Try a different airport code to see if it's a data issue